 The question arises, why I feel it is more wholesome to read the paper rather than responding to others on my mobile?

-I am reading for enjoyments sake, to learn and understand someone else’s work rather than putting my best food forward in the virtual world of the internet.
+I am reading for enjoyment’s sake, to learn and understand someone else’s work rather than putting my best foot forward in the virtual world of the internet.

-As we finish breakfast and start to wonder around town I notice I keep checking my pocket for my phone and wallet.
+As we finish breakfast and start to wander around town I notice I keep checking my pocket for my phone and wallet.

 Was it my phone I think I had lost but something else?
 Almost like by not having my phone I was losing something else.
 Maybe control over something?
-As noted in a 2009 study (Found here) The act of announcing what you aim to do to friends and family–and hearing their approval–provides similar satisfaction to achieving the goal, giving you a “premature sense of completeness,”
+The act of announcing what you aim to do to friends and family and hearing their approval provides similar satisfaction to achieving the goal, giving you a premature sense of completeness.